School of Continuing and Professional Studies > Faculty & Staff > Faculty Directory > Donald L. Opitz

-A 2018-20 faculty fellow of the DePaul Humanities Center, Opitz also is a faculty member of DePaul’s Lesbian, Gay, Bisexual and Transgender Studies Program and an affiliated scholar in the Department of History.
+A 2018-20 faculty fellow of the DePaul Humanities Center, Opitz also is a faculty member of DePaul’s Lesbian, Gay, Bisexual, Transgender and Queer Studies Program and an affiliated scholar in the Department of History.

 A native of Chicago, Opitz currently lives in Evanston.
 Among his downtime activities, he especially enjoys running, gardening and playing the French horn.

 Recent Awards and GrantsDePaul Academic Initiatives Pool Grant: “Plant Matters,” 2017NSF International Travel Grants: “Science as Power,” 2016; “Gendering Science,” 2015Consortium for History of Science, Technology and Medicine Research Fellow, 2013-2014DePaul Humanities Center Faculty Fellow, 2010-2011DePaul Institute for Nature & Culture Faculty Fellowship, 2009